-Spotting Wisconsin takes to the streets and back roads in her old art-fair van and walks and bicycles, Camden spots unheard stories and interesting people by being friendly with strangers.
-Her radio features have been on Wisconsin Public Radio, Milwaukee Public Radio, Kalamazoo Public Radio and Michigan Radio.
+Spotting Wisconsin takes to the streets and back roads of Wisconsin in Camden’s old art-fair van and she walks and bicycles, spotting unheard stories and interesting people by being friendly with strangers.
+She also accepts nominations of ‘everyday’ people to interview.
 You never know what you might learn when you are neighborly to those you meet.

 While Spotting Wisconsin™ will have it’s own style, the following stories produced by Nancy Camden have aired on public radio in Wisconsin.

+Heard on Wisconsin Public Radio’s “Wisconsin Life.”
 Every spring, Wisconsin beekeepers swarm to Watertown to buy bees for their hives.
 Producer Nancy Camden captured the Big Bee Buy after the exceptionally long, cold winter.
-Music by Fairland Bluegrass
+Music by Green Bay’s Fairland Bluegrass

+A Walk Through Time Heard on Wisconsin Public Radio’s “Wisconsin Life” Driving through the Driftless Area near Rockbridge, Nancy Camden spotted a geological formation that juts up between two valleys.
+Beside it, cheerful Angie Kauffman (left) was raking leaves.
+The next year, Camden came back to record Marilyn Rinehart (left) whose great grandfather built a house here after coming home from the civil war.
 Native Americans had worshiped the Great Spirit at the natural bridge that rises over the Pine River where millions of years ago, there was an ancient sea.
 Pier Natural Bridge Park is in Richland County.
 Music by local musician Kathy Fry.
-Photographs by Larry Sanders LISTEN by clicking the triangle on the gray icon.
-3 min.

 Ernie’s Free Tree heard on Wisconsin Public Radio’s “Wisconsin Life.”
 (Originally produced for Third Coast International Audio Festival Short Doc Competition.)
 When Ernie Winger of Mequon died, his legacy became what happens under a tree across from his garage.
 His family and neighbors gather there to share the long and continuing swapping tradition of Ernie’s Free Tree.
 Nancy Camden bikes past this tree regularly, poking around each time.
 3 min.

 Beasties heard on Wisconsin Public Radio’s “Wisconsin Life.”
 For over forty years, in yards around Wisconsin, artist Dennis Pearson’s brightly-colored, fiberglass Beasties, make-believe animals have been spreading real cheer.
 Camden’s neck craned the first time she passed these outside of Cedarburg.
 3 min.
 Music by Kara Barnard

+Hanging Out heard on Milwaukee Public Radio.
 One windy day, Jo Ann Westphall was spotted at her farm near Fort Atkinson, hanging laundry on her clothesline.
 It became a story about the vanishing clothesline and those who still “hang out.”
 7min.
 Music by Milwaukee’s Pike Creek

 Master Potter heard on Milwaukee Public Radio.
 In his eighties, Abe Cohn is one of Wisconsin’s honored master craftsmen.
 He is determined to keep making clay pots despite the kiln explosion that showered him with bricks in his Fish Creek studio.
 His wife, Ginka says that she now supports him as they walk arm in arm.
 “We walk together, which we’ve been doing all our lives, anyhow.”
 LISTEN 6min Music by Kara Barnard

 Kites and Life heard on Milwaukee Public Radio.
 Robert Liberski was spotted flying a kite in Veteran’s Park/ Milwaukee.
 As he shares his life story, the kite becomes a metaphor for unemployment, caring for elderly parents, losing weight from worry.
 The kite keeps crashing.
 But with hope, Robert sends it up again and again.
 LISTEN BELOW 7min.
 Music by Kara Barnard

+Troy Reeves, the Head of the Oral History Program, University of Wisconsin-Madison Archives will archive the Spotting Wisconsin™ collection: “With traditional methods of communication (letter writing) on decline and with modern methods (tweets, texts, emails) short on depth, collecting and curating stories becomes vital to preserving Wisconsin history for future generations.
 It seems clear that while we think this digital based communication will be preserved somewhere, there is so much of it that even if it is preserved how accessible will it be?
 Plus these types of communications do not give the texture and color (even with emoticons) that hearing someone talk about an aspect of his/her life or tell a poignant, rich story do.” _____________________________________________________________________________